navreeetkaur/UPHILL/README.md

 ## Contact

-If you have any questions, please email `navreetkaur[at]iisc.ac.in`.
+If you have any questions, please email `kanavr[at]uw.edu`.
 Thanks!